ekinderdiyok/causal-inference/README.md

 ## Executive Summary

 **Background:** Our online store offers a subscription-based loyalty program, *Plus*.
 Customers can keep on using the platform without one.
 Yet, subscriptions ensure a recurrent revenue stream and may increase customer lifetime value (CLV).
 Using a regression analysis, Analytics team has already found that Plus members, on average, has higher customer lifetime value.
-However, this is simply an association and may stem from a spurious correlation. **Does being a plus member ACTUALLY increase customer lifetime value?**
+However, this is simply an association and may stem from a spurious correlation.
+Product and marketing teams are considering channeling more resources into Plus membership, but **does being a plus member ACTUALLY increase customer lifetime value?**

 **Objectives:** Find out if becoming a Plus member **causes** an increase in customer lifetime value.
 Assess if we should promote becoming a Plus member, as this may increase the spending.